Modesto Marini: The Marini's Group

 2014 saw British House Music DJ Danny Rampling, who is widely credited as one of the original founders of the UK's rave/club scene, and his wife, Ilona Rampling, to perform at Marini's on 57's first Formula 1 event - Party Paddock at the Top.
-Subsequent years saw the likes of Joey Negro [2015], and Simon Dunmore [2016] (Founder of Defected Records) follow suit.
+Subsequent years saw the likes of Joey Negro [2015] and Simon Dunmore [2016] (Founder of Defected Records) follow suit.
 The annual F1 Party Paddock events take place annually during F1 weekend in Kuala Lumpur, Malaysia.

 Sunset Hours Albums

-In 2014 Marini collaborated with the Godfather of Balearic Chill Out Music, DJ José Padilla, to create an album which would commemorate the second anniversary of the bar at Marini's on 57 called Sunset Hours Volume One.
+In 2014, Modesto collaborated with the Godfather of Balearic Chill Out Music, DJ José Padilla, to create an album which would commemorate the second anniversary of the bar at Marini's on 57 called Sunset Hours Volume One.
 The album launched in Ibiza, Spain, on 20 June 2014.

-Sunset Hours Vol.2 compiled by popular and respected melodic chill-out DJs Chris Coco (UK) and Afterlife (UK) launched in Ibiza, Spain 9 August 2015.
+Sunset Hours Vol.2 compiled by popular and respected melodic chill-out DJs Chris Coco (UK) and Afterlife (UK) launched in Ibiza, Spain, on 9 August 2015.

-Sunset Hours Vol.3 compiled by Simon Mills (UK) launched in Ibiza, Spain 20 July 2016.
+Sunset Hours Vol.3 compiled by Simon Mills (UK) launched in Ibiza, Spain, on 20 July 2016.